EuroAssembler Index Manual Download Source Macros

 %ENDIF

-CALL StdInputLin32@RT
+CALL StdInputLin32@RT::

 StdInputLin32@RT::PROC1 ; StdCalled with params Handle, BufferPtr, BufferSize.